openregulatory/templates/templates/qms/post-market-surveillance/sop-post-market-surveillance.md

 | Input | Device Description<br>Clinical Evaluation<br>Risk Management Report |
 | Output | Post-Market Surveillance Plan |

-### 2. Conduct Post-Market Surveillance
+### 2\.
+Collect Information and Initiate Actions

 The Post-Market Surveillance is carried out as described in the Post-Market Surveillance Plan in the defined interval.

 The responsible employees continuously collect information from all the categories described below and enter them into the report template.
 At minimum, the following information categories have to be taken into consideration:

 * **Clinical evaluations and PMCF activities:** Input from Post-Market Clinical Follow-Up activities (see